Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

     cte = cte + v * sin(epsi) * lag
     epsi = epsi - v * lag * delta / Lf

-Also, a not too high target speed of 50 MPH has been set and an emergency breaking system has been implemented, which would actuate the breaks at their maximum (`throttle = -1`) if a combination of CTE and EPSI grows too much while going at speeds greater than 50 MPH.
+Also, a not too high target speed of 50 MPH has been set and an emergency breaking system has been implemented, which actuates the breaks at their maximum (`throttle = -1`) if a combination of CTE and EPSI grows too much while going at speeds greater than 50 MPH.

 ## Tips